 The district takes great efforts to ensure that all schools are clean, safe, and functional through proper facilities maintenance and campus supervision.
-Lemon Grove School's original facilities were built in 1956; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
+Montalvo Elementary School's original facilities were built in 1937; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.

 District maintenance and site custodial staff ensure that the repairs necessary to keep the school in good condition are completed in a timely manner.
-A work order process is used by school and district staff to communicate non-routine maintenance requests.
+A work order process is used by school and district staff to communicate nonroutine maintenance requests.
 Emergency repairs are given the highest priority.
-During the 2022-23 school year. there is the creation of an innovation room with sliding glass doors to create an indoor/outdoor room planned.

-Every morning before school begins, the custodian inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-One day custodian and two evening custodians (one full-time and one part-time) are assigned to Lemon Grove School.
-The day custodian is responsible for cafeteria setup/cleanup, general cleaning and custodial functions, and restrooms.
+Every morning before school begins, the principal and day custodian inspect facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
+One day custodian and two evening custodians are assigned to Montalvo Elementary School.
+The day custodian is responsible for: